mozilla/node-convict/README.md

 4. Command line arguments (only if `arg` property is set)
 5. Set and load calls (`config.set()` and `config.load()`)

-### Custom file extensions
+### Configuration file additional types support

-To make Convict able to parse files with custom extensions during `loadFile`, you can specify corresponding parsers associate with such extensions.
+Convict is able to parse files with custom file types during `loadFile`.
+For this specify the corresponding parsers with the associated file extensions.

 ```javascript
 convict.addParser({ extension: 'toml', parse: toml.parse });